Applications in Windows 365

 If you select the most common application format (Win32), you must encapsulate the .exe or .msi file into a IntuneWin file.
 Windows 365 needs this encapsulation as part of the App configuration set.

 MSIX is Microsoft’s new Windows app package format that provides a modern packaging experience to all Windows apps.
-The MSIX package format preserves the functionality of existing app packages and install files.
+The MSIX package format preserves the functionality of existing app packages and installs files.
 It also enables new, modern packaging and deployment features to Win32, WPF, and Windows Forms apps.

 MSIX combines the best features of MSI, .appx, App-V.